 Smaller and medium-sized ATVs will not always have adequate horsepower to increase speed over a certain point.
 Where this line goes varies from model to model.

-Bigger tires are also heavier.
-At least when comparing different sizes of tires of the same brand and model.
+Generally, bigger tires tend to be heavier, at least when comparing different sizes of the same brand and model tire.

-Click here if you want to know what is the lightest mud tire: ATV Mud Tire Weight Comparison (With Charts)
+Interested in knowing the lightest mud tire?
+Check our ATV Mud Tire Weight Comparison (With Charts).

-Huge mud tires are a must to get through the gnarliest mud pits, but they do rob a lot of horsepower.
+Massive mud tires are a must to get through the gnarliest mud pits, but they rob a lot of horsepower.

 Unless you have made the necessary modifications to accompany your bigger tires, the ATV will likely have difficulty maintaining the same speed through the mud as it did before.